danwing/cidfi/draft-wing-cidfi.md

 mapping.

-## Overhead of QUIC Packet Examination
+## Overhead of QUIC DCID Packet Examination

 If CID-to-importance metadata was signaled by the server as described in {{server-to-network}}, the CIDFI-aware network elements have to